Why is the time right?

 SELECTION PROCESS

 Please ensure you/your youth is energetic and eager to participate.
 The 3-minute audition video is the only item we’ll use for the selection process.
-We will notify you in March if your child is selected.
+We will notify you by email if the person your budding TEDx speaker is selected.
 The selection process is competitive.
-If you/your youth are not chosen this year, we may offer a spot for a future talk.
+If not chosen this year, we may offer a spot for a future talk.

 CHECKLIST

-1. Make sure you have a YouTube account (it’s through Gmail)
+2. Make sure you have a YouTube account (You get YouTube through Gmail)

 3. The 3-minute talk should be about what the youth enjoys or is passionate about, i.e., sports, singing, reading, playing minecraft, building legos, robotics, coding, making slime, building a gingerbread house, engineering, making things from popsicle sticks, reading comic books, cooking (yes, that’s science! — anything!)